ExtremeElectronics/AttaHell/README.md

 # NOT TO BE USED FOR ATTRACTING BATS #
 It's illegal to simulate bat calls for attracting bats.

+## hardware ##

+Pico 1 and a sounder, yep thats it, no other connections needed.

 Sounders tried

 40khz transmitter (generic), OK but not very wide band